aaradhana-ojha/ecomreact/README.md

 password: 123456

 # tools used
-tailwind css
+tailwind css,
-redux toolkit
+redux toolkit,
-firebase for authentication and storage of data react-router-dom
+firebase for authentication and storage of data, react-router-dom